-The former Oasis rocker penned much of the Manchester band's songs and has recalled the moment he "laid down the law" with his brother over who sang which song.
+The former Oasis guitarist penned much of the Manchester band's songs and has recalled the moment he "laid down the law" with his brother over who sang which song.

-As reported by NME, Noel has given an interview in the latest issue of MOJO magazine, where he said his estranged brother didn't care much for their 1995 track and compared it to the music of Bristol artists such as Portishead and Massive Attack.
+Back in 2021, Noel told MOJO magazine that Liam didn't care much for their 1995 track and compared it to the music of Bristol artists such as Portishead and Massive Attack.

 Asked whether if always knew if a song would be sung by himself or Liam, he replied: "The only time I laid down the law was Wonderwall and Don’t Look Back In Anger.